bitloops/bitloops-language/README.md

 ## 📑 License

 Bitloops Language has a GNU General Public License v3.0.
 See the [LICENSE](https://github.com/bitloops/bitloops-language/blob/main/LICENSE) file for licensing information.

+## 🧑‍🚀 Recruitment

+Bitloops is always looking for great people to contribute to the Bitloops Language and Platform.
+If you're keen on joining a team that wants to radically improve how software is built going forward, then send your CV + Cover Letter (very important) + GitHub Profile to: recruitment@bitloops.com

 ## 🌟 Like what you are seeing?
 Show us your appreciation!